CanonicalLtd/maas-docs/en/manage-zones.md

 ## Add a zone

 To create a zone, navigate to the 'Zones' page and use the 'Add zone' button.
-The resulting window will allow for the name and, optionally, a description of the new zone.
+Simply enter a name for the zone and click 'Add zone'.

-![add zone][img__2.2_add-zone]
+![add zone][img__add-zone]

-Press the 'Add zone' button to confirm the changes.

 ## Edit a zone

 To edit a zone, on the 'Zones' page select a zone and use the 'Edit zone' button.
-Doing so will allow a change to be made to the name and description.
+Doing so will allow a change to be made to the name and a description for the zone added or edited.

 ## Delete a zone